lfscheidegger/Bronto/README.md

   UpperCamelCase, and end their names with `Spec`.

 * Calls to `it` become methods in `bronto.Suite` subclasses.
-The names of these functions do not matter - they all get picked up by Bronto's runner.
-However, we recommend naming these methods using camelCase, and starting their names with `test`.
+The names of these methods do not matter - they all get picked up by Bronto's runner (except reserved methods, such as `beforeEach` and `afterEach`, which get treated differently).
+However, we recommend naming them using camelCase, and starting their names with `test`.

-* The string passed as first argument to `describe` and `it` calls are replaced by docstrings in Bronto's methods and classes
+* The strings passed as first arguments to `describe` and `it` calls are replaced by docstrings in Bronto's methods and classes

+* Nested calls to `describe` become nested `bronto.Suite` class definitions

-Users that are familiar with jasmine should be able to follow these simple rules to write Python tests with jasmine's syntax.
+Users that are familiar with Jasmine should be able to follow these simple rules to write Python tests with Jasmine's syntax.
 Below, we go into more detail about some of the caveats and inner workings of
 Bronto:

 # Importing tests #

-You will notice in the example above that the code defining the `bronto.Suite` subclass does nothing, besides defining the class.
+You will notice in the example above that the code defining `SelectableButtonSpec` does nothing, besides defining the class.
 In order to actually run the tests that are defined, we need a _test runner_.
 Bronto ships with a simple test runner that executes the tests and prints a simple summary to stdout.
 In order to use this runner, your test code must follow some simple structural conventions.
-All Bronto test suites must be defined in python modules (usually `.py` files), and these files must be imported in a common `.py` file.
+All Bronto test suites must be defined in Python modules (usually `.py` files), and these files must be imported in a common `.py` file.
 Assuming our example above is defined in a file called `tests/unit/button_spec.py`, the common file (let's call it